-For admission, into the program a student must have a Bachelor of Science degree in an area of agricultural or other sciences, nutrition, engineering or mathematics.
+In addition to the general requirements for admission to graduate study at Alabama A&M University, applicants must have a Bachelor of Science degree in an area of agriculture or other sciences, nutrition, engineering or mathematics.
 Students holding degrees in other fields may be required to take additional courses to satisfy any deficiencies of core courses considered vital for food science undergraduate majors.
-Candidates must satisfy the general admission requirements of the School of Graduate Studies, which include a minimum GPA of 2.75in their undergraduate degree program for regular admission.
-Graduate Record Examination scores must be

-Students without a undergraduate degree in Food Science are also required to complete FAS503 - Food Microbiology, FAS 507 - Food Chemistry, and FAS 561 - Food Engineering. submitted.
+Students without an undergraduate degree in Food Science are required to complete the following courses: FAS 503 - Food Microbiology, FAS 507 - Food Chemistry, FAS 561 - Food Engineering.
+Candidates must satisfy the minimum GPA of 2.75 in their undergraduate degree program for regular admission.
 Students seeking to enter the M.S. degree program will be admitted under the following conditions: